Set up outgoing email settings

 That's it!
 If you have configured your key and SendGrid account correctly, you are good to go!

-In this article, we went through the setup to configure a custom email address for your production marketplace.
+In this article, we went through the setup to configure a custom email address for your live marketplace.
 It is important to get all the steps done and validated to ensure that emails are working reliably.

 If you have any questions or need a more advanced setup, you can contact Sharetribe support and we are happy to help you.